There’s been some dangerous experimentation happening in our house.

 14 oz can of red kidney beans, drained

 1 c. sliced zucchini

 1/2 c. carrot, shredded

 1/2 tsp. basil

 2-1/2 c. water

 - In a large pot, sweat onions and garlic in oil until translucent.

-- Add in vegetable broth, beans, chickpeas, tomatoes, carrots, kale, and seasonings.
+- Add in vegetable broth, beans, chickpeas, tomatoes, carrots, zucchini, kale, and seasonings.
 Bring to a boil, then drop heat to simmer for 20 minutes.

 - Add pasta, and cook 10 more minutes, or until shells are cooked through.